Alikhoshkholgh/HackBook/README.md

 # HackBook
-my hackbook tricks, commands and tools
+### my hackbook tricks, commands and tools in All phases of attack

-# expalining various Attack phases:
-  + 1- OSINT
-  + 2- recon
-  + 3- Enum
-  + 4- weaponization
-  + 5- ......